NC0DER/LMRank/README.md

 * [LMRank: Utilizing Pre-Trained Language Models and Dependency Parsing for Keyphrase Extraction](https://ieeexplore.ieee.org/document/10179894)

 ## About
-LMRank is a keyphrase extraction approach, that builds on recent advancements in the field of Keyphrase Extraction.
-Specifically, it utilizes dependency parsing, a technique which forms more coherent candidate keyphrase, as well as a highly accurate `sentence-transformers` model to semantically compare the keyphrases with the text and extract the most relevant.
+LMRank is a keyphrase extraction approach, that builds on recent advancements in the fields of Keyphrase Extraction and Deep learning.
+Specifically, it utilizes dependency parsing, a technique which forms more coherent candidate keyphrases, as well as a highly accurate `sentence-transformers` models to semantically compare the candidate keyphrases with the text and extract the most relevant ones.

 If you have any practical or research questions take a quick look at the [FAQ](https://github.com/NC0DER/LMRank/wiki/Frequently-Asked-Questions-(FAQ)).
 As shown in the FAQ, LMRank currently supports 14 languages including English, Greek and others.

 ## Installation
 * Run `pip install git+https://github.com/NC0DER/LMRank/`
-* Minimum supported version: `Python 3.7`

 ## Example
 ```python